 The school year usually runs from early September until May or June (nine months) and is divided into ‘quarters’ or terms (semesters).
 Most schools use a semester system made up of two sessions: fall (September to December) and spring (January to May).
 Some schools use the quarter system, which comprises three sessions: fall (September to December), winter (January to March) and spring (March to May or June).

 School vacation dates are published by schools well in advance, thus allowing parents plenty of time to schedule family holidays.
 Normally, parents aren’t permitted to withdraw children from classes, except for visits to a doctor or dentist, when the teacher should be informed in advance whenever possible.

 The school day in elementary and high schools can vary but usually runs from 8 am to 3 pm or 3.30 pm, with an hour for lunch.
 In high school, students take six one-hour classes or four 90-minute classes (with ten-minute breaks between classes).
 Extra-curricular activities and sports are scheduled after school hours.

 In most states, school children must be immunised against a range of diseases before starting school.
 These may include polio, DTP (diphtheria, tetanus and pertussis or whooping cough) and MMR (measles, mumps and rubella or German measles).
 Tuberculin screening may also be necessary.
 (If your children have been vaccinated against tuberculosis, be sure the school knows this, as they will test positive when screening is performed.)
 Evidence (in English) of the appropriate inoculations, including exact dates, is required when you apply to a school.

-Provisions & meals at school
+Provisions and meals at school

 This article is an extract from Living and Working in America.
-Click here to get a copy now.